thanksmister/android-mqtt-alarm-panel/README.md

 Create an automation like this for each of the four components, sending the topic with the entity id and using a payload template to send the current state.
 The resulting payload for a door sensor might look like this for a closed door sensor:

-Command topic: /home/sensor/inside_motion
+Command topic: `/home/sensor/inside_motion`
-Command payloads: no
+Command payloads: `no`

 And this when the door sensor is open:

-Command topic: /home/sensor/inside_motion
+Command topic: `/home/sensor/inside_motion`
-Command payloads: yes
+Command payloads: `yes`

 This really depends entirely on your platform and setup.
 You can configure the alarm sensors to have the topic and state in the settings to match your MQTT setup.

 ### Panic Button

-This feature will display a panic button on the main interface that when pressed, will send a command with a single payload, it's up to your MQTT and automation platform how to handle it.
+This feature will display a panic button on the main interface that when pressed, will send a command with a single payload, you must handle this command as you want in your home automation platform.
 This would be like an emergency call or way to silently trigger the alarm.

 The alarm panel will send the following command and payload:

-Command topic:  alarmpanel/panic
+Command topic:  `home/alarm/set`
-Command payload: ON
+Command payload: `PANIC`

 ## MQTT Communication